 By supplementing the support we offer graduate students, endowed graduate fellowships directly affect the caliber of new students and faculty that we attract.
-A minimum $300,000 gift establishes a graduate fellowship and improves the quality of research we do and the national standing of our department.
+A minimum gift of $500,000 establishes a graduate fellowship and improves the quality of research we do and the national standing of our department.

 As tuition and fees rise for full-time undergraduates at North Carolina public universities, endowed undergraduate scholarships become more critical to our ability to attract and retain the best students.
-A minimum $200,000 gift establishes a full-tuition scholarship for an in-state undergraduate, while a minimum $25,000 gift can create a supplemental or fellowship fund to support undergraduates.
+A minimum gift of $50,000 establishes a full-tuition scholarship for an in-state undergraduate, while a $25,000 gift can create a supplemental or fellowship fund to support undergraduates.